radomirbosak/project-overview/README.md

 ------
 *	<a name="thesis"></a>[My master's thesis](http://diplomovka.rbos.sk)

+	My master thesis is called *Computational analysis of memory capacity of an echo-state network*.

 	As part of my master's thesis, I conducted simulations on echo-state networks (a type of artificial neural network).
 These simulations were written as python scripts.

 	Partial results produced by this research were published on a dedicated site [diplomovka.rbos.sk](http://diplomovka.rbos.sk).
 Some of the scripts used are available there.
 To browse available sourcecode(s), click "all articles" on the bottom of the page (or follow this [link](http://diplomovka.rbos.sk/?a=all)) and search the page for the keyword "sourcecode".